 Phentermine is most often used for weight loss but may also be used in combination with the medication topiramate to help with certain eating disorders, such as binge eating disorder (BED)

-FDA Pharmacology Summary
+TGA Pharmacology Summary

 Phentermine is a Sympathomimetic Amine Anorectic.
 The physiologic effect of phentermine is by means of Appetite Suppression and Increased Sympathetic Activity.